Omar4589/Javascript-Quiz/README.md

 Need to practice your Javascript knowledge?
 Use this site to take a Javascript related quiz!

+### Instructions

-Press the Start Quiz button to start the quiz.
+- Press the Start Quiz button at the bottom of the main page to start the quiz.
-When the quiz starts, a timer of 100 seconds starts and you are prompted with a javascript related question.
+    - A timer with 100 seconds will start to count down.
+- Answer the question shown to the best of your ability.
-Select one of the choices underneath the question.
-If you choose the incorrect answer, 10 seconds will be subtracted from the timer.
+    - If you answer incorrectly, 10 seconds will be deducted from the timer and you will need to select a different answer.
-If you answer correctly, you will move on to the next question.
+    - If you answer correctly, you will move on to the next question.
-After all questions are over, a results page will appear with your score.
+    - After all questions have been ansered correctly, you will be shown a results page with the time left as your score.
-Your score is the time left on the timer.
-Keep in mind that the timer can go on to negative numbers.
+    - Keep in mind that the timer can go into negative numbers.
-Enter your name in the input below your score result to record your name and score to the high scores page.
+- Enter your name in the input below your score to record your name and score to the high scores page.
+- Click the High Scores button to go to the high scores page and see all locally stored test scores.
+    - Click the Clear High Scores button to clear the high scores stored locally.

-_You will need to refresh the page if you'd like to start the quiz all over again_
+*If you wish to retake the quiz, refresh the web page completely and start again*

 ## Screenshot